CIOSC/CAS-Digital-Credentials/docs/statement-of-work.md

 **Digital trust services** are enabling services for digital credentials, such as a blockchain-based verifiable data registries, issuing and verifying services, and digital wallets.
 References: SCC’s draft standards landscape on digital credentials and data trusts (to be provided by SCC on signing of contract)

-# Scope
+## Scope

 The Technical Specification will support a prototype conformity assessment program for digital credentials and digital trust services.
 The TS is intended to be a method of test, which provides repeatable and reproducible procedures with consistent outcomes for the assessment of the product.
 This would deliver a small-scale set of conformity assessment criteria that are based directly on digital credential policy and regulatory objectives of Canadian governments.
-It must, at a minimum support conformity assessment needs that will
+It must, at a minimum support conformity assessment needs that will:

 * provide market structure and clarity for digital credentials and digital trust services.
 * enable interoperability and mutual support for digital credentials and digital trust services nationally and internationally.
 * offer an avenue for product differentiation and competition between developers and providers.